Alfresco/docs-alfresco/content-services/latest/upgrade/log4j2-migrate.md

 title: Log4j2 Migration Guide
 ---

-This guide serves as a compendium of best practices and tips on how to migrate from Log4j 1.x to Log4j 2.x, in the context of Alfresco Content Services and in-process extensions such as custom AMPs.
+This guide serves as a compendium of best practices and tips on how to migrate from Log4j 1.x to Log4j 2.x, in the context of Alfresco Content Services (ACS) and in-process extensions such as custom Alfresco Module Packages (AMPs).

 ## Dependencies